The best sexual positions and the finest lovemaking techniques!

 Cast your mind back to the last new relationship you were in: think how awkward it can be when you meet a new partner and take her to bed for the first time - it's not always the lovely romantic thing it's cracked up to be.
 You're both a bit anxious, you've never had sex before, and you don't quite know if it's all going to fit together like it should.

 Trying anything other than the missionary position might seem a bit ambitious, so, paradoxically, suggesting a complicated sexual position might be just what you need to look like a sexual sophisticate!
-If you need some new sexual positions, check this out.

 However, remember that some women crave satisfaction rather than impressive technique, so make sure you're master of masturbation and a skillful cunnilinguist before you start getting carried away with stunning bedroom positions.